dzove855/Bash-web-server/README.md

 To use the new accept, you will need to compile the accept from this repo, a pull request will be send to bash, but it will take some time.

+Now we can run multiple connection on the same time, since the connection is running in a subshell.

+# Busion
+Busion is used to source some functions from other repositorys instead of copy/paste (https://github.com/dzove855/busion)

 # TODO
 - [ ] Implement logging and provide a logging format like httpd